-*If your child IS sick, please don't send him or her sick, as we have some immunosuppressed people living in my house.
-I’m always happy to get together for a make-up time!
+I know missing art class is a bummer, but if your child IS sick, please don’t send him or her to class, as we have some immunosuppressed people living in my house.

 Please keep in mind that the main projects will be staying with me until the final gallery, but I'll try to take photos whenever I can!
 I love being able to share the kids in action at the final gallery show, and it’s great for me, too, when I can use fun pictures to show what I do!

 For this to be a possibility, I'll need to ensure I have photography permission slips (below) on hand for each child.